spmfox/PiSentry/README.md

 # PiSentry
-Ansible provisioned Raspberry Pi monitoring suite.
+Ansible provisioned monitoring suite, designed to be run on a Raspberry Pi.

 ![PiSentry](docs/images/logo.png)